Children's Hospital of Eastern Ontario Foundation

 Grade: B-The grade is based on the charity's public reporting of the work it does and the results it achieves.

 |$300k - $350k||0|

 |$120k - $160k||2|

 |$40k - $80k||0|

-Children’s Hospital of Eastern Ontario Foundation is a big-cap charity with $14.7m in donations and special events fundraising in F2016.
-Administrative costs were 3% of revenues and fundraising costs were 59% of donations.
+Children’s Hospital of Eastern Ontario Foundation is a Major 100 charity with $19.3m in donations and special events fundraising revenue in F2018.
+Administrative costs were 4% of revenues (excluding investment income) and fundraising costs were 49% of donations and special events fundraising.
 CHEO Foundation does not disclose lottery costs separately from fundraising costs, thus Charity Intelligence has included lottery costs in the fundraising ratio, likely raising it significantly.
-As such, for every $1 donated, 38 cents went to the cause.
-This falls outside of Charity Intelligence’s reasonable range for overhead spending.
+As such, for every dollar donated, 48 cents go to the cause.
+This is not within Charity Intelligence’s reasonable range for overhead spending.

-This charity report is an update that is currently being reviewed by CHEO Foundation.
+This charity report is an update that has been sent to CHEO Foundation for review.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending December